tskit-dev/tutorials/_sources/phylogen.md

 edge_id_above_node_4 = ts.first().edge(4)
 left_coord_for_edges = tables.edges.left
 left_coord_for_edges[edge_id_above_node_4] = 50
-tables.edges.left = left_coord_for_edges  # reset the right coords
+tables.edges.left = left_coord_for_edges  # apply the modified left coordinates
 tables.sort()
 multi_ts = tables.tree_sequence()

 multi_ts.draw_svg()
 ```

-For the left hand side of the genome we lack information about the ancestry of
+For the left-hand side of the genome, we lack information about the ancestry of
-node 4, but for the right hand side we know this information.
-The result is to
+node 4, but for the right-hand side, we know this information.
+This generates two
-generate 2 trees in the tree sequence, which differ only in the presence of absence of
+trees in the tree sequence, which differ only in the presence or absence of
 a single branch.
-We do not have to separately store the entire tree on the right: all
+We do not have to store the entire tree on the right separately: all
 the edges that are shared between trees are stored only once.

 The rest of the {program}`tskit` tutorials will lead you through the concepts involved with
 storing and analysing sequences of many correlated trees.
 For a simple introduction, you
 might want to start with {ref}`sec_what_is`.